Collection

 From the FG Virtual Classroom: The Science Behind Gardening

 Find out how timing your pruning correctly is actually important to maintaining the energy and hormonal balance of a tree or shrub.
 Get the timing wrong, and the systems that regulate a plant can go haywire.
-Plant division and transplanting operate in similar fashion, with timing and approach influencing the chemical reactions—both good or bad—within the plant.
+Plant division and transplanting operate in a similar fashion, with timing and approach influencing the chemical reactions—both good or bad—within the plant.

 Soil is the dark and mysterious lifeblood of the garden, and here you will learn why and how to support the diverse community of organisms that live in your soil.
 We even tackle how to use biological controls in the garden for pest and disease prevention, explaining how each method works and when it is appropriate to use.
-(No, you shouldn’t buy adult ladybugs and release them on the veggie garden to get rid of your aphid infestation.)
+(No, you shouldn’t buy adult ladybugs and release them in the veggie garden to get rid of your aphid infestation.)

 And who doesn’t want to learn about water-soluble fertilizers?
 For many years they’ve been touted by companies as the cure-all for every underperforming plant, but dig a little deeper and you might find the truth a little surprising.